-Time series container files: The graphicsio library also defines a container file format that can describe a set of time series data (.tsdf) files, and can contain parameters extracted from the associated time series.
-At present, map3d does not read such container files, but this will change soon...
+Time series container files (tsdfc): There is an extension to the graphicsio library that defines a container file format for a set of time series data (.tsdf) files, and can contain parameters extracted from the associated time series.
+These files are actually small databases and we use a modified (patched actually) version of the GNU Database Library (GDBL) to manage them.